RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

     - LATENCY RESET
     - LATENCY GRAPH
     - LATENCY DOCTOR
-- The following commands are not yet supported
+- STRALGO LCS is not yet supported
-   - STRALGO LCS
 - Lastly, only a subset of Redis configuration settings (via CONFIG GET/SET) is applicable to RS.
 Attempts to get or set a configuration parameter that is not included in the following list